eric-blake/Connect-4/README.md

 * The next section gives the user information and instructions on how to play the game.
 The user must select a chip colour - "y" for yellow or "r" for red.
 <img src="assets/documentation/instructions.PNG" alt="Screenshot of instructions">

 * The user is then prompted to enter a column number between 1 and 7.
-This is validated to only accept number between 1 and 7.
+This is validated to only accept numbers between 1 and 7.
 <img src="assets/documentation/select-column.PNG" alt="Screenshot of select column instruction">

 * After selecting a number, the chip will be dropped in the board and the board re-printed.